Event Spectroscopy: Event-based Multispectral and Depth Sensing using Structured Light: Related Works

 \section{Related Works}

 Our solution provides event-based multispectral and depth sensing.
 This requires both spectral imaging as well as event-based luminance recovery and geometry estimation.
-In the following section, current multispectral sensing methodologies are showcased, including how our system relates to existing systems.
-To provide depth sensing and to relate event measurements to scene luminance, existing approaches to event-based luminance recovery and geometry estimation are examined, and our method presented.
+The following sections present current solutions to these problems as well as our methods.